-To illustrate this, I assembled a collection of red, flat fan nozzles (‘04s).
-They represented a variety of spray qualities and came from different manufacturers.
-I plugged each nozzle into a spray pattern table, set the regulator at a given pressure, and photographed the spray angle and spray distribution.
-I repeated this process for each nozzle at seven different pressures within the manufacturers approved range of 20-80 psi.
-After uploading the pictures on a computer, I measured the spray angle using a digital protractor.
+To illustrate the potential for fan angle variation, we assembled a collection of red, flat fan nozzles (‘04s) from several manufacturers.
+We plugged each nozzle into a spray pattern table, set the regulator at a given pressure, and photographed the spray angle and flow distribution.
+This process was repeated for each nozzle at seven different pressures within the manufacturer’s approved range of 20-80 psi.
+After digitizing the photos, we measured the spray angle using a digital protractor.

-This has some big implications.
+When fan angle changes with pressure, it can have significant implications.
 Nozzle spacing on a boom varies from sprayer to sprayer.
-Generally 50 cm (20 inch) centres are the goal, but certainly we’ve seen both more and less.
-Nozzle spacing and boom height collectively determine the amount of spray overlap.
-Excessive overlap isn’t such a big problem, but gaps in the pattern could lead to misses, such as in this soybean demo plot, where we sprayed a contact herbicide with a collapsed pattern.
-You can see the striped pattern of hits and misses that result from an incomplete overlap of spray.
+Generally 50 cm (20 inch) centres are the standard in North America, but we’ve seen 15″ and even 10″.
+Nozzle spacing and boom height collectively determine the degree of spray overlap.
+Excessive overlap isn’t a problem, although additional nozzles do mean added expense, cleaning time and potential for plugging.
+Conversely, gaps in the pattern could lead to sub-lethal applications or flat-out misses.
+For example, in this soybean demo plot (below) we sprayed a contact herbicide at low pressure to collapse the spray pattern.
+You can see the alternating stripes of hits and misses that resulted from an incomplete overlap of spray.